etrepum/mb-2014-spring-intro/01-tools/README.md

 a comment on the GitHub issue.
 This will let us match up usernames to photos and should be kinda fun.

+> 15/16 of the students got to this.
+We should have the other student
+> make this happen :)

 Making a Repository
 ===================